10 years later, crossing where bus and train collided largely unchanged | CBC News

 - Crashworthiness standards for commercial passenger buses to reduce the risk of injury.

-- Mandatory event data recorders, or "black boxes," on board commercial passenger buses.
+- Mandatory event data recorders, or "black boxes," on commercial passenger buses.

 - Specific guidance regarding grade separation — overpasses or underpasses — at crossings such as the one where the 2013 crash occurred.